 Code review is done by a different developer from the one who implements the change.
 They are usually from the same team unless relevant expertise from a different team is required.
 When larger changes are involved we often involve more than one reviewer.
 If all tests pass and the reviewer is happy with the pull request, they can approve it.
 This permits the pull request to be merged into our main branch later on.

 - A developer queues to deploy their change.
 Our build system maintains who can deploy to each environment at what time to ensure deployments are handled consistently.

 - Each separate service is first deployed to a staging environment where final manual verification can take place.

 - Once the verification is done in the staging environment Hotjar continues to deploy to the production environment.
 If everything looks as expected with no alerts we then merge the pull request into the main branch and close the story.

 Hotjar engages with industry-leading consultancies to perform third-party security assessments and penetration testing.
 The goal of these assessments is to validate Hotjar’s own security methods with an ‘outside’ perspective.

 - The results are communicated to all team members, with remediation efforts monitored in line with the criticality of issues discovered.

-- Hotjar latest security assessment was completed on: 23rd October 2020.
+- The latest external security assessment was completed on: 1st September 2022.

 Bug Bounty Program